Cyberbullying is a type of bullying. It happens on social media, online forums, text and email.

 Inform your phone company or Internet Service Provider (ISP)

-They can block texts, calls or online messages from specific people.
+Contact your phone company, internet service provider or social media company.
+They can block texts, calls or online messages from certain people.

 Change your contact details